olivpeter/devfinances/README.md

 - Install and run [`Live Server Extension`](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 - Install and run [`Live Sass Compiler`](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass)

 - You can start editing the page by modifying `index.html`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file
-- You can find style sheets files in `main.scss` and partials in `./partials`
+- You can find style sheets files in `main.scss` and partials in `scss` folder
 - Don't forget to import your partials at `main.scss`: `@import "./partials/yourPartial"`

 ### 🤝 Contributing